 Sponsored by UF-CIBER, NOBLE provides an opportunity for business and foreign-language faculty at high schools and community colleges to develop interdisciplinary relationships, exchange ideas, and make connections with other professionals to better prepare students to excel in the 21st-century workplace.
-The site provides teachers with resources, information about innovative language and business-related programs around the United States, and a chance to network with other educators via an online forum.
+The site provides teachers with resources, information about innovative language and business-related programs around the United States.

 This online resource for students and business people interested in working with or within the Brazilian retailing industry allows individuals to join a wiki free of charge and share resources in either English or Portuguese.
 The page is co-sponsored UF-CIBER, UF Miller Retailing Center, and UF Center for Latin American Studies.

 This site aims to expand public/private dialogue on collaborative research and training activities, increase cultural understanding and exchange, improve language training skills, and to foster business and education partnerships to give citizens tools to compete in a global economy.
 The topics including advertising, investment, technology, and tourism.